RoMonforte/SimpsonsAPI/README.md

 ## 🧔🙍 Characters
-There is a total of x characters sorted by id.
+There is a total of 6 characters sorted by id.

 | Key     | Type    | Description |
 | :---:   | :---:   | :---:       |